-All the complexity noted above can partially explain the low rate of success of e-government initiatives and requires a deep knowledge of both the e-government project itself and the context in which it is embedded.
-In our opinion, this understanding can best be achieved by adopting multi-method approaches to e-government research.
+All the complexity noted above requires a deep knowledge of both the e-government project itself and the context in which it is embedded.
+This understanding can best be achieved by adopting multi-method approaches to e-government research.

-MULTI-METHOD APPROACHES
+3. MULTI-METHOD APPROACHES

 Multi-method or mixed method approaches are a recurrent topic of debate in academia.
 Scholars from different disciplines recommend the use of multiple methods to study complex social phenomena (Brewer & Hunter, 1989; Creswell, 2003; Newman & Benz, 1998).
-In information systems, Mingers (2001; 2003) presents several reasons for using a combination of research methods, but noted that such multi-method work is relatively scarce in the IS literature.
+In information systems, Mingers (2001, 2003) presents several reasons for using a combination of research methods, but noted that such multi-method work is relatively scarce in the IS literature.